mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 We now have an app that is fully deployable to Monday Code with built in Oauth, examples of every authentication method, and a utils folder in the backend with monday logger, secure storage, secrets manager, a graphql query manager, and env manger, and etc.

+Generally you will want to your the monday route, controller, and service to do a lot of your code.
+The route also includes some basic example endpoints.

 ## Tips

 Use mapps:code logs to connect to the live logs of an instance